 Damon Clear braces

-Damon Clear is one example of a self-ligating brace – one which ‘tightens’ itself.
+There’s an important difference when it comes to Damon Clear braces vs. metal braces.
+Damon braces are a kind of self-ligating brace—one which ‘tightens’ itself.
 This has several benefits over the traditional system:

 - The adjustment process happens continuously over time so is more comfortable than adjustments in stages